 What Information Was Involved?
-Our investigation determined that the following types of information related to you were present in the server at the time of the event: full name, Social Security Number, date of birth, contract number and zip code.
+Our investigation determined that the following types of information related to you were present in the impacted server at the time of the event: name and <<Data Elements>>>.

 What We Are Doing.
 We take this event and the security of information in our care seriously.
 Upon learning about this vulnerability, we promptly took steps to patch servers, investigate, assess the security of our systems, and notify potentially affected customers and individuals associated with those customers.
 In response to this event, we are also reviewing and enhancing our information security policies and procedures.